Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 It’s sounding like one of two things – either the new run cap is bad, or there is a bad winding in the motor, or it may be there is a bad connection from the run cap to the motor.

-Disconnect the meter (you can leave one lead connected, if that’s easier) and turn plug in and turn on the compressor.
+Disconnect the meter (you can leave one lead connected if that’s easier) and turn the plugin and turn on the compressor.
 Wait for it to stop.

 Unplug the compressor and recheck for volts, and if no volts, check ohms again.
 Does it read the same as the first time?
 I suspect you’ll see the same as when you check the capacitor by itself – if so, then the motor winding is opening under heat stress.

 And to be clear, the motor is running, yes?